hummingbot/hummingbot-site/docs/developers/connectors/index.md

-## What are exchange connectors?
+## What are connectors?

-Exchange connectors are packages of code that link Hummingbot's internal trading algorithms with live information from different cryptocurrency exchanges.
-They interact with a given exchange's API, such as by gathering order book data and sending and cancelling trades.
+Connectors are packages of code that link Hummingbot's internal trading engine with real-time and historical dat from different cryptocurrency exchanges and blockchains, via both WebSocket and REST API.
+They standardize interactions with the idiosyncratic APIs offered by these platforms, for purposes such as gathering order book or blockdhain data and sending and cancelling trades.

+Connectors enables users to create [strategies](/strategies) that can operate on different exchanges and blockchains without modification.

+## Types of Connectors

+Currently, Hummingbot supports three types of connectors, each one standardizing a specific type of market:

+* `spot`: Connectors to spot order book-based markets offered by an exchange, which may be centralized (CEX) or decentralized (DEX).
+Each connector is a folder in the [`hummingbot/connector/exchange`](https://github.com/hummingbot/hummingbot/tree/master/hummingbot/connector/exchange) folder.

+* `perpetual`: Connectors to perpetual futures order book-based markets offered by an exchange, which may be centralized (CEX) or decentralized (DEX).
+Each connector is a folder in the [`hummingbot/connector/derivative`](https://github.com/hummingbot/hummingbot/tree/master/hummingbot/connector/derivative) folder.
+By convention, these connectors end in `_perpetual`.

+* `gateway`: Connectors to blockchain networks and their automated market maker (AMM) and CLOB DEXs.
+The [`hummingbot/connector/gateway`](https://github.com/hummingbot/hummingbot/tree/master/hummingbot/connector/exchange) folder contains the sub-types of markets that are supported.
+Each Gateway connector is a folder in the [Gateway](/gateway) repository, either in [connectors](https://github.com/hummingbot/gateway/tree/main/src/connectors) or [chains](https://github.com/hummingbot/gateway/tree/main/src/chains).

 ## CEX Connector Development Checklist